ian-kang/djangomarketplace/README.md

 # Your Profile

 Click on the "Profile" button at the top right.
 Your username will be displayed here as well as all the listings you have posted.
-If you haven't made a listing yet, the message "LISTINGS ARE NOT HERE" should be displayed under your email.
+If you haven't made a listing yet, the message "No listings available" should be displayed under your email.

 # Selling Something